vorcigernix/engineeringroles/managers/engineering_manager.md

 #### Monitor & work to improve team health & morale
 * Actively work to help the team form & bond

+### Practical Examples
+* EM is present on every daily standup meeting making sure that daily operation of the team is proceeding smoothly
+* EM is facilitating discussion on feature refinement meetings and helping POs and team to shape the major fragments of work
+* EM is helping on sprint refinement meetings by facilitating discussion about tasks (stories and bugs)

 [1] CvD = committed versus delivered: metric showing the amount of stories team promised and delivered (according to definition of done)